 At December 31, 2003, the Company's revolving line of credit provided that the Company could borrow the lesser of \$3.5 million or 80% of eligible accounts receivable, plus 50% of eligible inventory.
 The interest rate on the line was LIBOR, plus 4% and 2.5% at December 31, 2003 and 2004, respectively (5.13% and 4.92% as of December 31, 2003 and 2004, respectively).
-In 2004, the remaining unamortized discount related to the value of stock warrants to purchase 12,500 shares of common stock at an exercise price of \$12 per share that were issued when the Company modified this line of credit in 2003 was \$103,806 and was included in interest expense.
+In 2004, the remaining unamortized discount related to the value of stock warrants to purchase 25,000 shares of common stock at an exercise price of \$6.00 per share that were issued when the Company modified this line of credit in 2003 was \$103,806 and was included in interest expense.
 The warrants, which were outstanding and exercisable as of December 31, 2006 and expire October 2013, were valued utilizing the Black-Scholes model, with a expected term of 10 years, 0% dividend yield, expected volatility of 79%, and a risk-free interest rate of 4.26%.

 In April 2006, the Company completed a transaction with Inalco Biochemicals, Inc. and Inalco S.p.A. (collectively Inalco) to acquire exclusive U.S. commercial rights for Kristalose®.
 In order to complete this transaction, funding was obtained from Bank of America in the form of a three-year term loan for \$5,500,000 and a new two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5% (7.83% as of December 31, 2006).
 The term loan is being paid off in quarterly installments of \$458,334, with final payment due in 2009.
 The Company can borrow under the revolving line of credit through April 2008 the lesser of \$4.0 million or 80% of eligible accounts receivable, plus 50% of eligible inventory.
 The Company must pay an annual commitment fee of 1⁄20 1% on the unused portion of the commitment.
 The credit agreement provides that borrowings are collateralized by a first priority lien on all of the Company's assets, except for the Company's equity interest in Cumberland Emerging Technologies, Inc. The credit agreement contains an adverse subjective acceleration clause and also requires that the Company maintain a lockbox.
 However, cash received in the lockbox is not required to be applied against amounts borrowed under the line of credit.
 This credit agreement contains various covenants and the Company was in compliance with all covenants at December 31, 2006.
 As of December 31, 2005 and 2006, the Company has borrowed \$281,209 and \$825,951, respectively, under its revolving line of credit and had additional credit available under the revolving line of credit of approximately \$2,982,000 at December 31, 2006.
-In conjunction with these agreements, the Company issued warrants to purchase up to 1,979 share of common stock at an exercise price of \$18 per share, which expire in April 2016 and are outstanding and exercisable as of December 31, 2006.
-The estimated fair value of these warrants of \$25,680, as determined using the Black-Scholes model utilizing a expected term of 10 years, risk-free intere
+The estimated fair value of these warrants of \$25,680, as determined using the Black-Scholes model utilizing a expected term of 10 years, risk-free interest rate of 4.89%, volatility of 60%, and 0% dividend yield, has been recorded in the accompanying consolidated financial statements as equity and deferred financing